 Catering to only four anglers per week, this is an intimate, casual and totally unpretentious set up.
 You could even call it a bit funky but the guides are as good as they get, the meals are delicious and hearty and the value is unquestionable.
 For those who appreciate getting off the beaten path and don't need white table clothes or turn down service, this is as good as it gets.

-Stewart, BC is the nearest "town".
-Actual location is Meziadin Lake, BC.
+Location: Stewart, BC is the nearest "town".
+The actual location is Meziadin Lake, BC.

-The Nass Base Camp is a simple, no frills semi-funky 1700 square foot cabin near the shore of Meziadin Lake.
+Accommodations and Meals: The Nass Base Camp is a simple, no frills semi-funky 1700 square foot cabin near the shore of Meziadin Lake.
 It has four single occupancy bedrooms as well as a loft in the event there is a snorer.
 Guests share one bathroom.
-The lodge has full time cook and hearty meals will be served in the main dining room.
+In addition to the main cabin are two very simple, single occupancy cabins each with their own bath.
+These cabins can be reserved with an upcharge.
+The lodge has a full time cook and hearty meals will be served in the main dining room.
 While simple, and unpolished, this is a great little camp with super staff that serious anglers greatly enjoy.

 Day 1 (Sat): To get to Nass Base Camp you will need to make flight arrangements to Terrance B.C.
 Your host will pick you up at the airport.
 You will then be transferred to the Nass Base Camp, which is approximately a 2 ½ hour drive.
 Upon arrival you will get settled in and prepare your gear for the following days of fishing.

 Day 2-6 (Sun-Thur): Five full days of fishing.

 Day 7 (Fri): This will be your last full day fishing.
 After fishing you will be taken back to Terrace to overnight in a double occupancy hotel room (included in package price).

 Day 8 (Sat): Depart Terrace and return home.